-Paul was born January 14th, 1966, in Ft.
+Paul was born in 1966 in Ft.
 Worth Texas, youngest of seven children.
-At age 13, he apprenticed in his father's workshop repairing and rebuilding heavy machinery until entering college at UT Austin in 1984 where he majored in Mechanical Engineering.
-In 1988, PauI hired as Lead Mechanical Engineer at Texas Nuclear, working in their research laboratory the next eight years.
-In 1995, he switched careers and followed his passion for art and became a Lead Character Artist, Lead Animator and Art Director in the gaming industry the following 12 years.
-In 2005, he began figurative sculpting as his hobby and passion, essentially retiring from professional work to embark on a 12-year journey to build his own foundry and master the art of lost-wax bronze casting.
-Recently, Paul's added custom jewelry design, precious metals casting and manufacturing to his foundry process.
+At age 13, he apprenticed in his father's workshop repairing and rebuilding heavy machinery until entering college at UT Austin in 1984, where he majored in Mechanical Engineering.
+He worked the following decade as a Lead Mechanical Engineer at Texas Nuclear until 1995, when he switched careers to follow his passion for art, and became a Lead Character Artist and Art Director in the gaming industry the next 12 years.
+In 2005, Paul began figurative sculpting as his hobby and passion, and retired from professional work and embarked on a 12-year journey to build his own foundry and master the art of lost-wax bronze casting.
+Recently, he's added custom jewelry design, precious metals casting and manufacturing to his foundry process.

 I've been an artist and engineer most of my life.
 As a youth, I was fascinated by figurative art, masterpieces by DaVinci, Michelangelo, Bernini, and the ancient Greeks, which inspire me to this day.
 My art primarily focuses on the human form.
 To me, nothing rivals the beauty and mechanics of the human body.

 My mom was a devout Catholic and taught me about faith.
 My father was a master mechanic and instilled the German philosophy of quality in my work.
 My art often combines my faith with engineering.